 Angle the filter up to your light fixture.
 If you see a lot of dust, you should replace it.

 Brush, plants and shrubbery can get in the way of your condensing system.
 This can reduce its airflow, make it less energy efficient and affect your comfort.
 Here’s how you can get your system running properly again.

 - Shut off power completely at the breaker or outdoor switch.

 - Clear plant rubbish around the equipment.
 Once you’ve cleared all the refuse within a two-foot radius, you can use a paint brush or vacuum to gingerly remove dirt from the condenser fins.
-Warped fins can also impact effectiveness, so you can attempt to straighten them with a dinner knife.
+Warped fins can also impact effectiveness.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the unit.
 Be careful to avoid getting liquid on the fan motor.

 When cooling units don’t have enough refrigerant, they’ll struggle to remove heat and humidity from your home.